The following dates are indicative and apply only to this round.

 - Funding agreements executed for successful projects January 2023 onwards

 The Program aims to increase opportunities for women and girls, on and off the field, throughout NSW.
 The key objectives of the Program are to:

 - Increase the number of women and girls playing sport

 - Improve the retention of adolescent girls

 - Increase the number of women in leadership positions both on and off the field

 - Improve gender inclusive sporting cultures and environments

-Applicants may apply for more than one project, or multiple locations however the maximum available to any one organisation is $50,000 p.a.
+Applicants may apply for more than one project, or multiple locations however the maximum available to any one Organisation is $50,000.

-Eligible applicants NSW State Sporting Organisations and State Sporting Organisations for people with Disability.
+NSW State Sporting Organisations recognised by the Office of Sport .
 Check your eligibility against Recognised State Sporting Organisations in NSW.